 Measurements can be scheduled as a multiple of the base-interval.
-The fastest possible measurement rate is achieved by setting the interval to 1 in which case the CAN network will be sampled on every base interval.
+The fastest possible measurement rate is achieved by setting the interval to 1 in which case measurements will occur on every base interval.
+After each measurement, the ORB can be configured to compare the value to pre-set warning and alarm levels.
 To reduce power consumption, the measurement rate can be turned down by increasing the interval.